Dana Dragomir: Biography

-Dragomir has a twelve year education at the prestigious Dinu Lipatti and George Enescu High School of Music in Bucharest, her place of birth.
+Dragomir has a twelve-year education at the prestigious Dinu Lipatti and George Enescu High School of Music in Bucharest, her place of birth.
 She was discovered and became an established star at the age of sixteen in her native country.

 In 1985, aged 21, she left Romania for a three-year contract in Las Vegas, her manager then having big plans for her in the USA.
 These were the last years of the Ceaușescu era, and the Securitate let her leave the country only on condition that she would spy for them.
 But Dragomir had no intention to ever come back to Romania.
 Her defection had dear consequences for her parents, who both lost their jobs.
 She eventually went back to Romania for the first time in 1990, after the fall of Ceaușescu.

-Meanwhile, she had quickly grown dissastified with the slow developing project in the USA, and finally left the country and her manager to settle in Sweden.
+Meanwhile, she had quickly grown dissastified with the slow developing project in the US, and finally left the country and her manager to settle in Sweden.
 Her big breakthrough there came in 1991 with her rendition of "Mio min Mio", a song initially composed for the 1987 film Mio in the Land of Faraway by the two former ABBA members Benny Andersson and Björn Ulvaeus.
 Her instrumental version became a huge success and stayed in the Svensktoppen chart for ten weeks, peaking at number 1.

-She is married to Klas Burling, a radio and tv personality best known for inviting and bringing the Beatles to Sweden in 1963.
+She was married to Klas Burling, a radio and TV personality best known for inviting and bringing the Beatles to Sweden in 1963.
 Burling also acts as her manager.
 They live in Stockholm's Östermalm neighborhood and together they have a daughter, Alexandra Burling, born 16 August 1994.
+Klas died 19 February 2023.